Snellville Family Dental

 Oral Hygiene Between Regular Cleanings

 It can be difficult to know how to best take care of your teeth outside of going to regular dental cleanings.
 It is important that patients brush and floss regularly to avoid any more visits to the dentist outside of routine cleanings.
 It is recommended that everyone brush their teeth at least twice a day, once in the morning and once in the evening, and floss once a day.
 Mouthrinse could be beneficial, but not necessary unless recommended by your Doctor or Hygienist.

 At your regular check-up, your dentist may also recommend specific toothpaste if you struggle with sensitive teeth or are prone to having thin enamel.
 It is important to listen to the Doctor’s advice to ensure you take the best care possible of your teeth and prevent any avoidable issues.

 In the interest of having the best oral health possible, it is also important to avoid certain things that may cause or worsen existing issues.
 Patients should avoid tobacco products when possible.
 Tobacco has been proven to cause plaque build up and even gum disease, which can lead eventually to tooth decay, resulting in missing teeth if not cared for by a Dentist.
 Trauma to teeth can also be problematic if not taken care of immediately; it can lead to bacteria getting inside the tooth and eventually tooth decay.

 It is important that patients see their dentist at least twice every year in order to maintain good oral hygiene.
 Dental cleanings help prevent periodontal disease, cavities, and other problems that may arise.

 Regular Cleanings Help Prevent Future Issues

 At Snellville Family Dental, we recommend that patients get X-rays at least once a year in order to monitor the health of the bone structure below the surface of the gums.
-This will help the Hygienist and Doctor to detect any bone loss, while also monitoring any existing.
+This will help the Hygienist and Doctor to detect any bone loss, while also monitoring any existing issues.